 Because each taxpayer or debtor has a unique tax problem, your tax company should be uniquely qualified to represent you and resolve your specific tax issues.
 Most tax relief programs offer assistance with all tax issues, though some may have more specialized experience with certain situations.
 These are some of the most prevalent tax issues that tax relief companies work with:

-Tax relief companies should have multiple solutions to any possible IRS problems.
-Because of the complexity of tax law, tax code, and regulations, most taxpayers are unfamiliar with these possible solutions to the most common tax debt issues.
+Tax relief companies should have multiple solutions to possible IRS problems.
+Because of the complexity of tax law, tax code, and regulations, most taxpayers are unfamiliar with possible solutions to the most common tax debt issues.
 The IRS has a Fresh Start program for debt forgiveness.
 It offers options for federal tax relief, like stopping penalties, settling debt, and paying your tax debt over time.